 Holistic medicine and alternative modalities have become much more available over the last 25 years witnessed by the boom in yoga classes, energy workers, naturopathic physicians and massage therapists in every community.
 In general, Holistic Medicine is an attitudinal approach to healing.
 It looks at each case, be it an accident or disease, as a total experience of the individual – physically, mentally, emotionally, and spiritually.
 In most cases in modern medicine the injury or illness is segregated and only the affected area is treated.
 Holistic means greater than the sum of its parts.
 In a holistic approach to healing the focus is on the whole person not on the disease or injury.

-Judy Milinowski, Certified Behavioral Kinesiologist and Reiki Master is the former Executive Director of both Wainwright House the oldest holistic/spiritual center in the US and the Center of Holistic Medicine, New York United Hospital.
+Judy Milinowski, Certified Behavioral Kinesiologist, Reiki Master and Qigong teacher.
+She is the former Executive Director of both Wainwright House the oldest holistic/spiritual center in the US and the Center of Holistic Medicine, New York United Hospital.
 She has been practicing and teaching Self - Healing techniques for over 30 years.
 She has had the honor Studying with Shaman and powerful healers in Peru, Ecuador, Guatemala and on the Navajo Reservation.
 She has studied with the renowned Qi Gong Master Ken Cohen.
 She completed the Medical Professional Training Program at Dr. James Gordon’s Center for Mind/Body Medicine in Washington, D. C. and a USUI Reiki Mastership.
+Judy has lived in the Boothbay Region with her husband Roger, a professional artist for close to twenty years.

 Sarah Ruef-Lindquist, JD, CTFA